Teams vs SharePoint vs OneDrive: How to Choose

 OneDrive

-OneDrive is Microsoft’s cloud-file hosting service that enables you to manage, view, and edit files in a web browser, mobile app, or directly from a PC.
-It is a simple resource to use, store, sync Word, Excel, PowerPoint files, and share them with others.
+OneDrive is Microsoft’s cloud-file hosting service.
+It enables you to manage, view, and edit files in a web browser, mobile app, or directly from a PC.
+It is a simple resource for using, storing, and sharing Word, Excel, and PowerPoint files with others.

 There are two editions of OneDrive available.
 One is a free service available to Microsoft account owners with optional additional costs for more space.
 You start at 5 GB of storage at the free level, and there are paid options for 50 GB, 1 TB, and 5 TB.

-The other version is a paid service for either stand-alone OneDrive or a bundle within the Office 365 packages that include email and collaboration apps like SharePoint.
-Here is a breakdown of costs from Microsoft.
+The other version is a paid service for either stand-alone OneDrive or a bundle within the Office 365 packages, including email and collaboration apps like SharePoint.
+Here is a breakdown of Microsoft's costs.

 SharePoint

-SharePoint is a Microsoft server and cloud-based service traditionally used as an intranet and a document management tool or content management system (CMS).
+SharePoint is a Microsoft server and cloud-based service traditionally used as an intranet, document management tool, or content management system (CMS).
 It allows you to create sites to share pages, files, and data with employees, business partners, and customers.

-SharePoint offers similar file-sharing features as OneDrive, but it also has more advanced features.
-These features allow effective security management administration, larger capacity for different sites, and custom solution development options — such as automated Workflows and Business Intelligence.
+SharePoint offers similar file-sharing features as OneDrive but also has more advanced features.
+These features allow effective security management administration, larger capacity for different sites, and custom solution development options, such as automated Workflows and Business Intelligence.

 SharePoint doesn't provide a free option like OneDrive, but it has standalone purchasing options and is bundled into Office 365 offerings.
-Here is a breakdown of costs from Microsoft.
+Here is a breakdown of Microsoft's costs.

 Teams